 Learning you have ALS can be devastating.
 The following tips may help you and your family cope:

 - Take time to grieve.
-The news that you have a fatal condition that will reduce your mobility and independence can be difficult.
-You and your family will likely experience a period of mourning and grief after diagnosis.
+The news that you have a fatal condition that reduces your mobility and independence is hard to hear.
+You and your family may go through a period of mourning and grief after diagnosis.

 - Be hopeful.
-Your team will help you focus on your ability and healthy living.
-Some people with amyotrophic lateral sclerosis live much longer than the three to five years usually associated with this condition.
+Your team can help you focus on your abilities and healthy living.
+Some people with ALS live much longer than the 3 to 5 years usually associated with this condition.
 Some live 10 years or more.
 Maintaining an optimistic outlook can help improve quality of life for people with ALS.

 - Think beyond the physical changes.
-Many people with amyotrophic lateral sclerosis lead rich, rewarding lives despite physical limitations.
+Many people with ALS lead rewarding lives despite physical limitations.
 Try to think of ALS as only one part of your life, not your entire identity.

 - Join a support group.
-You may find comfort in a support group with others who have ALS.
-Your family members and friends helping with your care also may benefit from a support group of other ALS caregivers.
+You might find comfort in a support group with others who have ALS.
+Loved ones helping with your care might benefit from a support group of other ALS caregivers.
 Find support groups in your area by talking to your doctor or by contacting the ALS Association.

-You can also decide where you want to spend your final days.
-You may consider hospice care options.
-Planning for the future can help you and your loved ones put to rest some common anxieties.
+You also can decide where you want to spend your final days.
+You might consider hospice care options.
+Planning for the future can help you and your loved ones calm anxieties.

 Preparing for your appointment